Introduction

 Relationships between maternal smoking MRS and maternal smoking history categories for each of the studies.

 Maternal smoking methylation score (y-axis) was shown as a function of maternal smoking history (x-axis) in levels of severity for prenatal exposure for each study.
-Each severity level was compared to the never-smoking group and the corresponding two sample t-test p-value was reported.
-An omnibus test p-value to test whether a mean difference in methylation score was present among all smoking history categories.
+Each severity level was compared to the never-smoking group and the corresponding two-sample t-test p-value was reported.
+The analysis of variance via an F-test p-value was used to indicate whether a mean difference in methylation score was present among all smoking history categories.
+The sample size for START cohort was provided due to the low counts in categories of any smoking.

 Significant associations between maternal smoking methylation risk score and phenotypes in CHILD, FAMILY and START.